ChenQiang-CN/a301_2020/notebooks/week4/cartopy_mapping.md

 fig.savefig(png_file)
 ```

-To check to see if your file has arrived, open the jupyterhub tab (https://a301_hub.eoas.ubc.ca) and check the contents of the `data_share` folder
+To check to see if your file has arrived, open the jupyterhub tab [https://a301_hub.eoas.ubc.ca](https://a301_hub.eoas.ubc.ca) and check the contents of the `data_share` folder.
+Click on the "last modified" column twice to bring receint files to the top of the list.